yksolanki9/calendarX/README.md

+## About
+- This app shows the free slots of an executive as per their google calendar so that clients can book meetings, and it has a dashboard for the admin to see all the meetings for an executive.
+- On running the app in browser (`/` route), users will get an option to sign in with Google and to give app permission to read/write to their google calender.
+- On signin, each user will get their custom calendar link `/calendar/:<user-id>` which can be shared with their clients
+- The client can select any date from the dropdown and see all the available meeting slots between 9 A.M. and 5 P.M. for that date.
+- On selecting a slot, the client will be redirected to `/meeting/<user-id>?selectedDate=<date-string>`, where we show the success page and meeting details
+- Admins can go to `/admin/meetings` and select employee names from the dropdown to see all the scheduled meeting for that employee

 ## Prerequisites
 ### Setting up MongoDB Project
 - Create a new cluster in [MongoDB](https://www.mongodb.com/) to store user and meeting data.
 Copy the connection string and add the `MONGO_URI` to the `.env` file